ray-project/ray/doc/source/data/examples/random-access.rst

     ds = ds.add_column("embedding", lambda b: b["value"] ** 2)
     # -> schema={value: int64, embedding: int64}

-    # Enable random access on the dataset.
+    # Enable random access on the datastream.
 This launches a number of actors
     # spread across the cluster that serve random access queries to the data.
     rmap = ds.to_random_access_dataset(key="value", num_workers=4)